paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 <a id="section-2813"></a>
 ## § 2813.
-Engineering and manufacturing research, development, and demonstration by plant managers of certain nuclear weapons production plants
+Engineering and manufacturing research, development, and demonstration by managers of certain nuclear weapons production facilities
-**(a) Authority for programs at nuclear weapons productions facilities** The Administrator for Nuclear Security shall authorize the head of each nuclear weapons production facility to establish an Engineering and Manufacturing Research, Development, and Demonstration Program under this section.
+**(a) Authority for programs at nuclear weapons productions facilities** The Administrator shall authorize the head of each nuclear weapons production facility to establish an Engineering and Manufacturing Research, Development, and Demonstration Program under this section.

 **(b) Projects and activities** The projects and activities carried out through the program at a nuclear weapons production facility under this section shall support innovative or high-risk design and manufacturing concepts and technologies with potentially high payoff for the nuclear security enterprise.
 Those projects and activities may include—